sowbug/groove/README.md

    [DnB](https://en.wikipedia.org/wiki/Drum_and_bass) producer.
 6. Take a look at all the other projects in the `projects` directory.
 Render them, tweak them, and make new ones!
-7. Launch the `groove-gui` executable.
+7. Launch the `groove-egui` executable.
 It won't do anything useful, but you should see a DAW-ish window appear, and if you press the play button, you should hear `projects/default.json5` played through your speakers.
 If not, please file a bug so I can be aware of GUI problems on different OSes.